(You’ll hear waterfall in addition to the music on this post. If it’s distracting, feel free to mute either as you

 When I became a Christian, I became a new person in spirit.
 Naturally, my spirit yearns to shelter in the comfort and protection of the Father.
 The Psalmist refers to that place of shelter as the secret place of the Most High God, El Elyon.
 (Psalm 91:1) And when we dwell, actually reside, in that secret place, we find rest.
 Rest of mind – peace – assurance.
 Isn’t rest what we really want?
 I do.

 Today, we found another secret place at the Presque Isle River.
 The river runs over 40 miles, through the Ottawa National Forest, into the Porcupine Mountains Wilderness State Park, and empties into Lake Superior, the last couple of miles being the most remarkable, beautiful cascade of waterfalls over red rock imaginable.
-Along the west side of these last miles is the most popular area of viewing, with several spaces for people to park and walk along the water’s edge.
+Along the west side of these last miles is the most popular area of viewing for tourists, with several spaces for people to park and walk along the water’s edge.
 A boardwalk makes the hike along the ups and downs of the west side a bit easier.